The problem of plastic waste

 - Add what you find to the Zero Waste app, or Facebook groups, to help others.

-In my next post check out some of the key packaging free food shopping destinations in London.
+In my next post check out some of the key packaging free food shopping destinations in London (and beyond).
 Plus other resources I use to find shops, and to help others do the same.